 There are many potential bases for liability under the False Claims Act.
 Liability arises, primarily, when an entity knowingly submits, or causes another to submit, a false claim for reimbursement to the federal government, but also may arise when an entity knowingly makes a false statement material to an obligation to pay or transmit money or property to the federal government or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the federal government.
-Various states have also enacted false claims submitted to any third-party payor and are not limited to claims submitted to a federal healthcare program.
+Various states have also enacted false claims and insurance fraud laws that are analogous to the federal False Claims Act.
+Many of these state laws apply to claims submitted to any third-party payor and are not limited to claims submitted to a federal healthcare program.
 The scope of these laws and the interpretations of them vary from state to state and are enforced by state courts and regulatory authorities, each with broad discretion.
 A determination of liability under such laws could result in fines and penalties and restrictions on a company's ability to operate in these jurisdictions.